LiquidSmokeX64/Guides-Scripts/README.md

 Insert my roomservice.xml

 Navigate to ~/android/system./repo with a file browser.
-(Ctrl+H is needed) Add a folder named “local_manifests”, and place my roomservice.xml in there.
+(Ctrl+H is needed) Place my local_manifests folder in there.

 Run initial sync